top of page

 • Intestate Succession: The process of distributing a decedent’s estate when there is no will.

-The Probate Process in Texas
+The Probate Court Process in Texas

 In Texas, probate is a court-supervised procedure that involves several critical steps, from appointing an executor to distributing assets to the rightful beneficiaries.
-Knowing what to expect and the key players involved, like the probate judge and executor, can make all the difference in managing an estate smoothly and in accordance with the law.

 Key Probate Laws in Texas